fbpx Skip to main content

 There are several reasons this region is favoured by global expatriates:

-• More advanced infrastructure and developed amenities.
+• The advanced infrastructure and well-developed amenities.

 Comparing Costs of Living in Cyprus vs the UK